Owner of Kansas City ‘rat house’ plaguing Plaza area neighbors sentenced to prison

 In 2015, neighbors won, following four days of trial and testimony.

-Of her two homes, Dille lives in the one at 4937 Westport Road.
+Of her two homes, Dille lives in the one at 4937 Westwood Road.
 The one next door remains unoccupied, except for the raccoon families neighbors have seen going in and out.

 In her written judgment, signed on Halloween day 2014, Judge Sandra C. Midkiff declared that the grounds around the home Dille occupies “is not a ‘naturalized yard.’”